JoeHukum/JoeChatAndroidSdk/README.md

-Following code needs to be added to the android manifest
+Following code needs to be added to the AndroidManifest.xml of your app.

 ```xml
 <activity
 	android:name="com.joehukum.chat.ui.activities.ChatActivity"